 - any yellow pigment-containing foods.

-so If you are not sure if your yellow stool is caused by food, you can watch what you eat for the next days and check your stool color again.
+So, If you are unsure if your yellow stool is caused by food, you can watch what you eat for the next few days and check your stool color again.

-IBS yellow stool caused by food is an extremely common condition and not as rare as you think.
+IBS yellow stool caused by food is extremely common and not as rare as you think.

-This is NOT a rare syndrome.
-Actually, it is considered a very common condition that affects 4% to 16% of the whole population of united stated.
+Gilbert syndrome is NOT a rare syndrome.
+It is considered a very common condition that affects 4% to 16% of the whole population of the united states.

-This means at least one from every 20 people you know probably has Gilbert syndrome.
+This means at least one in every 20 people probably has Gilbert syndrome.

-Your stool has Its BROWN color because the hemoglobin in your red blood cells is processed and broken down by the liver to a substance called bilirubin.
+Your stool acquires Its BROWN color because the hemoglobin in your red blood cells is processed and broken down by the liver to a substance called bilirubin.

-Bilirubin is further processed in your intestine giving stools its brown color
+Bilirubin is further processed in your intestine, giving stool its brown color

 In Gilbert syndrome, you have a little defect in your liver that causes this pigment unable to be correctly excreted to stool.

-This causes yellow stool and also, a yellow pigment is deposited in the whites of your eyes and your skin.
+This causes yellow stool, and a yellow pigment is deposited in the whites of your eyes and skin.

-but these changes are minor to the degree you may not be noticing it. it increases with prolonged fasting and with stress.
+But these changes are minor to the degree you may not notice them.
+It increases with prolonged fasting and with stress.

-And OFCOURSE, the Gilbert Syndrome is a completely Benign condition. that doesn’t require any treatment usually.
+And OFCOURSE, Gilbert Syndrome is a completely benign condition.
+That doesn’t require any treatment usually.

-What you have to do if you feel you have a Gilbert syndrome?
+What do you have to do if you think you have Gilbert syndrome?

-if you have the above symptoms like yellow whites of eyes, change the color of urine (deep orange), and deep stools, you should consult your doctor for proper laboratory tests and diagnosis.
+If you have the above symptoms, like yellow whites of eyes, a change in the color of urine (deep orange), and deep stools, you should consult your doctor for proper laboratory tests and diagnosis.

 A- Liver Problems:

-Rarely, some people may have inflammation of the liver tissue (Hepatitis). which also hinders bilirubin excretion from the liver to intestine.
+Rarely, some people may have inflammation of the liver tissue (Hepatitis).
+Which also hinders bilirubin excretion from the liver to the intestine.

 Hepatitis most commonly occurs as an acute condition caused by the Hepatitis A Virus that comes from contaminated foods.

-The condition is usually self-limiting with supportive measures like light diet and plenty of fluids.
+The condition is usually self-limiting with supportive measures like a light diet and plenty of fluids.

 B- Gallbladder Problems: